Skip to Main Content

 Risk of new cancers

-New cancers have happened in people during treatment with SARCLISA.
+New cancers have happened in people during and after treatment with SARCLISA.
 Your healthcare provider will monitor you for new cancers during treatment with SARCLISA.

 Change in blood tests

-SARCLISA can affect the results of blood tests to match your blood type.
+SARCLISA may affect the results of blood tests to match your blood type for about 6 months after your last infusion of SARCLISA.
 Your healthcare provider will do blood tests to match your blood type before you start treatment with SARCLISA.
 Tell all of your healthcare providers that you are being treated with SARCLISA before receiving blood transfusions.

 Common side effects that may occur with SARCLISA in combination with Pomalyst® and dexamethasone